 The designing culture fertilizing Learning Innovation

-If you are a POLIMI student you have to log in using your Person Code.
+If you are a PoliMI student or staff member you have to log in using your Person Code.
 This is the only way to prove your participation in this course for official recognition.

 Where to start to innovate your teaching?
 But before that, what does it mean to innovate in the classroom?
 Designing Learning Innovation aims to put the designing culture at the service of learning innovation, supporting those who do not have a specific pedagogical background and those who wish to learn the basic tools of a good teaching design then to continue exploring the frontiers of innovation.